Nutrition for TBI survivors by a TBI survivor

 I help people with concussion & traumatic brain injury (TBI) find healing with food and nutrition.
 I help you build confidence to cook and eat WITHOUT restrictive diets.
-I aim to give you even better nutrition than you ever had before your injury.
+I aim to give you even better nutrition than you had before your injury.